AndrianBdn/go-wild-dns/README.md

 Now go to the 1.2.3.4 server:

-0. Setup go compiler, build go-wild-dns binary, allow firewall access to port 53
+0. Setup go compiler, build go-wild-dns binary (just run `go build`)
 1. Edit go-wild-dns.service and put ```ip.mydomain.io.``` to DOMAIN_SUFFIX environment variable.
+Specify IP of other NS servers if you are using them.
 Edit path to binary if necessary.
 2. Copy go-wild-dns.service to /etc/systemd/system/
 3. systemctl daemon-reload && systemctl enable go-wild-dns && systemctl start go-wild-dns
+4. allow firewall access to port 53

 Now repeat everything for secondary server (optional)